 Fortunately, the schools I’ve worked at have encouraged teaching history beyond a Euro-centric worldview.
 Additionally, I’ve worked with teachers eager to teach about marginalized groups.
 Groups who rarely get a fair shake and are often regulated to a paragraph or two in a textbook.
 Unfortunately, this isn’t the case everywhere.

 For a lot of us, not teaching this history isn’t because of a lack of desire, it’s often because of a lack of know-how.
 So, I created a list of tips and suggestions to help you get started.
 This list will help you create interesting and thoughtful lessons.
 I’ve also included a free resource at the end of this post.
 Let’s dive into my tips for teaching Black History all year:

 If you’re anything like me, you’ve taught both chronologically and thematically.
 I prefer to teach chronologically.
 I find that my students “get it” better that way.

 When you teach history in order, you can sprinkle in Black history.
 This way it won’t seem like a one-off topic.
 Or worse.
 Less important.

 Remember, Black history IS American History (I know!
 So cliché).
 Without the contributions of African Americans, the United States would look very different.

 Ok, ok.
 Let me not bash teaching thematically.
 I know there are merits to it.
 It’s just not what I do.
 And it’s not my area of expertise.

-If you want to teach thematically, check out this article from Let’s Cultivate Greatness.
-Erin is an expert and teaching thematically, and her website is a great resource to help you get started!
+If you want to teach thematically, check out Let’s Cultivate Greatness‘s article about teaching thematically.
+Erin is an expert at teaching thematically, and her website is a great resource to help you get started!

 Anyway, we’ve got to be real for a sec.
 Some things we teach the kids aren’t that important, and the kids don’t care about them.
 Before you come for me, remember, many kids won’t learn if they feel like the topics have nothing to do with them.
 Teens are selfish.
 It’s science.
 So make connections!